Hyperrcompute/Nodeflare-Docs/docs/overview/overview-what-can-hyperrcompute-do.md

 3. 🔄 **Share Compute Between Friends, Teams, or Orgs**
    Securely tunnel workloads to trusted GPUs without dealing with SSH keys, IPs, or VPNs.

-4. 🎮 **Offload Game Rendering or Simulation Tasks**
+4. 🎮 **Offload Game or Simulation Tasks**
-   Tap into remote GPUs for rendering, game server hosting, or physics simulations — peer-to-peer.
+   Tap into remote GPUs for game server hosting, or physics simulations — peer-to-peer.

 5. 🔐 **Maintain Full Privacy and Control**
    All connections are encrypted and authenticated.
 You choose who uses your GPU, for how long, and what workloads are allowed.